terrier-org/terrier-core/doc/quickstart_experiments.md

 If all goes well this will result in a `.res` file in the `var/results` directory called `InL2c1_0.res`.
 We call each `.res` a run.

-You can also configure more options on the command line, e.g.:
+For example, you can also configure more options on the command line, e.g.:

-    $bin/terrier batchretrieve -Dtrec.model=BM25 -c 0.4 -Dtrec.topics=share/vaswani_npl/query-text.trec
+    $bin/terrier batchretrieve -Dtrec.model=BM25 -c c:0.4 -Dtrec.topics=share/vaswani_npl/query-text.trec

 So what are these?
-The `batchretrieve` command instructs Terrier to perform retrieval, while `-Dtrec.model=BM25`  tells Terrier to use the BM25 weighting model.  `-c` tells Terrier the parameter for the weighting model.
-BM25 is a classical Okapi model firstly defined by Stephen Robertson, while InL2 is a Divergence From Randomness weighting model (to learn more, see [the description of the DFR framework](dfr_description.md)).
+The `batchretrieve` command instructs Terrier to perform retrieval, while `-Dtrec.model=BM25`  tells Terrier to use the BM25 weighting model --  BM25 is a classical Okapi model firstly defined by Stephen Robertson, while InL2 is a Divergence From Randomness weighting model (to learn more, see [the description of the DFR framework](dfr_description.md)).  `-c c:0.4` tells Terrier the parameter for the weighting model.
+Note - if you do not specify `c:0.4`, then the default parameter will be used for that weighting model.

 3. Now we will evaluate the obtained results by using the `batchevaluate` option of trec\_terrier: